B-DUB99/RoutePlanner/README.md

 Here you can select the amenities you want to see on the map.
 The amenities are divided into multiple categories.
 You can select multiple amenities from multiple categories.
 The amenities will be displayed on the map as markers.
 If you click on a marker, you will get more information about the amenity.
-You can also calculate from or to an amenity by clicking on the marker and selecting the Button [Travel Here](#here).
+You can also calculate from or to an amenity by clicking on the marker and selecting the Button ("Here").
 <br><br><br>

 #### Export GPX File